FenixEdu/fenixedu-academic/MIGRATION.md

     ```
 5. Start your application and login with a manager user.
 Once you login, you will be redirected to the application's start page.
 If you want to manually manage the new menu structure, go to `http://your-app/bennu-admin` and click on 'Manage Portal'.
 If you wish to import the menu structure using a script, you must go to `http://your-app/bennu-scheduler-ui/#custom` and run the task.
 A sample task (containing IST's structure) can be found at: https://gist.github.com/jcarvalho/cc89b00606135cf6ce97.

-6. Your application should now be functional.
+6. You now need to configure the revamped CMS.
+You need to instantiate SiteTemplates for every different site you want to support, as well as connecting them to Portal Functionalities.
+An example script can be found at `https://gist.github.com/jcarvalho/0c16a878255a7afe6971`.
+It contains paths and names that are specific to IST's installation, but you can use it as the starting point to configure your own sites.

-7. Run the following task to import the previously existing FunctionalityCalls
+7. After the sites have been created, run the following task to import the previously existing FunctionalityCalls

     ```java
     package pt.ist.fenix;